Bylaws of Advisory Neighborhood Commission 2B

 The most recently revised edition of Roberts’ Rules of Order shall govern the deliberations of the Commission except when the rules are inconsistent with these Bylaws and any special rules of order the Commission may adopt.

-ARTICLE VIII — OTHER PROVISIONS:
+ARTICLE IX — OTHER PROVISIONS:

 Section 1 – Each Commissioner shall be charged with receiving, reviewing, and, where required, acting upon constituent recommendations within her/his single-member district including regulatory and non-regulatory matters.
 In cases where action or vote by the full Commission is warranted, the respective Commissioner shall make a recommendation to the full Commission.